 Fort of S. João Baptista

 The São João Baptista fort is the best-known monument in the Berlengas and one of the best-known postcards of Portugal.
-Built during the 17th century, the Berlengas fort has an irregular heptagonal shape, being completely surrounded by the sea and only connected to land by a stone bridge.
+Built during the 17th century, it has an irregular heptagonal shape.
+It is completely surrounded by the sea and only connected to land by a stone bridge.

-A few years ago, when we visited, it looked rather worn out, but now it looks much more renewed and better looking.
-The association has done an excellent job with the partial restoration, opening it to the public, and its adaptation to an inn.
+When we visited a few years ago, it looked rather worn out, but now it looks much more renewed and better.
+The association has done an excellent job with the partial restoration, opening it to the public and adapting it to an inn.

-Inside the fort, there is also a small bar, where you can buy snacks and drinks.
+Inside the fort is a small bar where you can buy snacks and drinks.
 Although we have never done so, it is possible to spend the night in the fort, but you will have to book in advance (see more information below)

 Boat tour of the caves